Azure/GPT-RAG/docs/GUIDE.md

 ### SharePoint Setup

 The SharePoint connector indexes and purges files using scheduled Azure Functions to maintain an up-to-date Azure AI Search Index.
-For more information on how this works, see the [Data Ingestion Function Page](https://github.com/Azure/gpt-rag-ingestion?tab=readme-ov-file#sharepoint-indexing).
+For more information on how this works, see the Sharepoint section on the [Data Ingestion Page](https://github.com/Azure/gpt-rag-ingestion?tab=readme-ov-file#sharepoint-indexing).
 For detailed instructions on setting up SharePoint for data ingestion, please refer to the [SharePoint Setup Guide](INGESTION_SHAREPOINT_SETUP.md).

 ## Setting Up Git Repos